 Commitment to Truth and Reconciliation

-Olympic Heights School will be recognizing National Indigenous Peoples Day on Monday, June 21st.
+Olympic Heights School will be recognizing National Indigenous Peoples Day on Tuesday, June 21.
 We are encouraging students to wear orange in recognition of the day.
-Much of our Monday Morning Google Meet will focus on our ongoing Indigenous work, and we will be honouring the day with a school-wide project.
+Our special Google Meet will focus on our ongoing Indigenous work in pursuit of fulfilling our commitment.

 Please click here to view the Commitment in full, or click the link on the right-side of this page.